-Table 13-2: Results of Locked-Cycle Testwork on Three Composites performed these showed that if cleaning was done only to the 4th stage, both recovery and concentrate molybdenum grade would be achieved.
+Table 13-2: Results of Locked-Cycle Testwork on Composites

+However although LCT-4 did not give the expected results, it was performed to the correct procedures and regrind levels.
+When the analysis of the test streams was performed these showed that if cleaning was done only to the fourth stage, both recovery and concentrate molybdenum grade would be achieved.
 In operations, performing this diversion of material to final product would be simple to accomplish.
 Rather than a recovery of 85.2% Mo and a concentrate grade at 56.1% Mo, a recovery of 92.6% would have occurred while still maintaining a concentrate grade over 54.9%.